dasalazarb/ML-econometrics/README.md

 # End-to-end LSTM Pipeline

 This repository contains a modular version of the LSTM experiment originally developed in `Taller_proyecto_LSTM.ipynb`.
-A full Python pipeline has been added so you can run the workflow from start to finish without the notebook, along with an educational README that explains every step.

 ## Project structure
 - `lstm/` reusable code:
   - `data.py`: loads the `Nominales_B{beta}_Y` series from `00_DatosOriginalesLag.xlsx` and builds sequences.